Prospective Veterinary Students

 If prospective students and their families are unable to attend our annual Open House, guided tours led by our veterinary students are available as student class schedules allow.
 Tours of the Auburn University College of Veterinary Medicine include the large and small animal teaching hospitals, classrooms, and labs.
 You will see the facilities, students at work, and sometimes animals.
 During your tour, please remember that certain areas are off-limits due to safety concerns.

 Tours are conducted by appointment only and are scheduled for 3 p.m.
-Central time Monday – Friday during the school year.
+Central time during the school year.
 Tour times are more flexible during the summer.
-Please call 334/844-3696 to arrange your tour.
+Register for a tour here, or call 334/844-2685 with questions.

 The estimated cost of attendance for a nine-month academic year is outlined below.
 Although modest, these budgets are seen as adequate for the typical student.
 However, your general spending habits will determine your actual expenses.